Pye Telecom History Group - Virtual Pye Museum

 Primary model variants: One version only

-Extract from technical manual: No manual produced, Pye Ltd report dated 9 November 1942
+Extract from technical manual: No manual produced, Pye Ltd report by Denis Fuller dated 9 November 1942

 RF Amplifier No. 2 (1942)

-RF Amplifier No. 2RF Amplifier No. 2 was an external RF amplifier, used to boost the modulated transmitter output power from the"A" Set of Wireless Sets No.19.
-Depending on the frequency in use, the equipment model and the input drive power, output powers between 15 and 35 Watts can be obtained.
+RF Amplifier No. 2RF Amplifier No. 2 was an external HF RF amplifier, used to increase the modulated transmitter output power from the"A" Set of Wireless Sets No.19.
+Depending on the frequency in use, the equipment model and the input drive power, output powers between 15 and 35 Watts could be obtained.

-MKi and MKII models used four 807 valves in parallel but the later MKIII used only two 807s and a different bias arrangement in order to improve efficiency.
-A large internal rotary generator was used to provide the 650 Volt HT supply, and from the MKII version onwards a fan on the generator also circulated cooling air into and out of the case via a filter mounted on the back panel.
+MKI and MKII models used four 807 valves in parallel but the later MKIII version used only two 807s and a different bias arrangement in order to improve efficiency.
+A large internal rotary generator was used to provide the 600 Volt HT supply, and from the MKII version onwards a fan on the generator also circulated cooling air into and out of the case via a filter mounted on the case back panel.
 The complete amplifier consumed an additional 16 Amps at 12 Volts.

 The RF Amplifier was usually mounted on top of the WS19, and for antenna matching used either its own special tuning unit, or the Aerial Tuning Unit Type J from Wireless Set No. 22.